telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### Drop(DragDropState state)

 __Drop__(*DragDropState* state) - The method is called right after the Appointment is dropped and before the DragDropCompleted method is called.
-For example if you want to add a Category to the just dropped Appointment, you can do it as shown below:
+For example, if you want to add a Category to the just dropped Appointment, you can do it as shown below:

 #### __C#__